NerdHerd21/Space-Shooter/README.md

 # Overview
 This is a simple "Space Invaders" style shmup made with p5play.
 Programming, artwork, and music made entirely by me.
-This is a WIP, I will try to update semi-frequently.
+This is a HUGE work in progress, I will try to update semi-frequently.
+Whatever your expectations for this project are, lower them immediately.
+You have been warned.

 # Instructions to play: